mes5991/Udacity-SDC-P4/readme.md

 The calibration algorithm works by first computing "image points" and "object points" of the checkerboard corners, where object points represent actual dimensions of the checkerboard and image points represent the pixel positions of the checkerboard in the image plane.

-This data is computed for a series of images from different camera perspectives, and passed into cv2.calibrateCamera() to find the camera calibration and distortion coefficients.
-These parameters can then be used with cv2.undistort to undistort and image.
+This data is computed for a series of images from different camera perspectives, and passed into `cv2.calibrateCamera()` to find the camera calibration and distortion coefficients.
+These parameters can then be used with `cv2.undistort()` to undistort an image.

 This calibration only needs to happen once at the beginning of the image processing pipeline.
-The code can be found in calibration.py.
+The code can be found in [calibration.py](calibration.py).
 Below is one example of an undistorted checkerboard image.

 ![Undistorted Checkerboard](Images/Calibration/calibrate2.png)

 ##Pipeline
 An image processing pipeline was implemented to process each frame of the provided video.
-The top-level pipeline implementation can be found in main.py.
+The top-level pipeline implementation can be found in [main.py](main.py).
 Each step in the pipeline will be described below.

 ###Distortion-corrected Frame
 Each frame in the video must first be corrected for camera distortion using the calibration and distortion coefficients previously calculated.
 Below is an example of an undistorted test image: